EpicBrainUser/python-booklet/python_booklet.typ

 Under the hood python actually returns a tuple of these values, like this: ```python return (return, remainder)```
 // The return statement doesn't have to have the same names as the variables it's returning.\
 \
-Then when you call the function, you can either store the returned values in variables like this:\
+Then when you call the function, you can either store the returned values in #glspl("var") like this:\
 ```python
 result, remainder = divide(65, 7)
 ```